 The controlled substances act covers most medical and recreational drugs.
-However, substances which are unscheduled (not covered in the act) can still be incredibly harmful.
-Alcohol and tobacco are probably the two best examples of this, as they kill hundreds of thousands of people every year and have no medical applications yet are legal for any adult in the country to buy and use recreation ally.
+However, substances that are unscheduled (not covered in the act) can still be incredibly harmful.
+Alcohol and tobacco are probably the two best examples of this, as they kill hundreds of thousands of people every year and have no medical applications yet are legal for any adult in the country to buy and use recreationally.

 Drug types and their effects

 Part three of this section discusses different types of drugs and their likely effects on your body and mind.
 There are thousands of different drugs currently being used for experimental, medical and recreational purposes, some of which are naturally occurring (taken from plants) while others are synthetic (made in a laboratory).
 The vast majority of these substances fall into one of three categories, based on the effect they have on the central nervous system: